onevcat/UniWebView-Docs/docs/latest/working-with-code.md

 }
 ```

-Can you try to call it after you getting the score to see how many stars you earned?
-It should be possible done by an invoking of `EvaluateJavaScript` and getting the `data` of final payload.
+Can you try to call it after you getting the score to see how many stars you've earned?
+It should be possible done by an invoking of `EvaluateJavaScript` and getting the `data` of returned payload in callback.

 #### Close the web view